cockroachlabs/cockroachdb-runbook-template/diagnostic-support/troubleshooting-sql-contention.md

 To resolve any transaction contention, a database takes one of the two available actions:

-- either allow the blocked transactions to *wait*, or
+- either allow the blocked transactions to *wait*,
-- to *force* one of the conflicting transactions to *re-start*
+- or *force* one of the conflicting transactions to *re-start*

 Sections below detail how CockroachDB handles the most common concurrency conflicts with either of the methods above.